openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

   Uploaded file content is not included in the reports of answer submissions that are available from the instructor dashboard, and course data packages do not include any of the uploaded files.

-* The cumulative size of all uploaded files must be less than 500 MB.

 * Image files must be in .jpg, .gif, or .png format.